MSc Perfusion ScienceFind a programme

 |Open to international students||

-This programme is only available to students who have secured a clinical perfusion scientist trainee position with an NHS Trust in Great Britain or Ireland.
+This programme is only available to students who have secured a clinical perfusion scientist trainee position an accredited training centre in Great Britain or Ireland.

 |Start date||September 2017|